cran-task-views/WebTechnologies/WebTechnologies.md

   `r pkg("httping")` provides simplified tools to ping and time HTTP requests, around `r pkg("httr")` calls.
   `r pkg("httpcache")` provides a mechanism for caching HTTP requests.
-- `r pkg("nanonext")` is an alternative low-level sockets implementation that can be used to perform HTTP and streaming Websocket requests synchronously or asynchronously over its own concurrency framework.
+- `r pkg("nanonext")` is an alternative low-level sockets implementation that can be used to perform HTTP and streaming WebSocket requests synchronously or asynchronously over its own concurrency framework.
   It uses the NNG/mbedTLS libraries as a backend.
 - For dynamically generated webpages (i.e., those requiring user interaction to display results), `r pkg("RSelenium")` can be used to automate those interactions and extract page contents.
   It provides a set of bindings for the Selenium 2.0 webdriver using the 'JsonWireProtocol'.
   It can also aid in automated application testing, load testing, and web scraping.
   `r pkg("seleniumPipes")` provides a "pipe"-oriented interface to the same.
-  `r github("cpsievert/rdom")` uses 'phantomjs' to access a webpage's Document Object Model (DOM).
+  `r github("cpsievert/rdom")` uses PhantomJS to access a webpage's Document Object Model (DOM).
 - For capturing static content of web pages `r pkg("postlightmercury")` is a client for the web service 'Mercury' that turns web pages into structured and clean text.
 - Another, higher-level alternative package useful for webscraping is `r pkg("rvest")`,